graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setUTCMonth.
-Takes a value between 0 and 11 representing the month, and a Date object, and sets the month to the local equivalent of the given value.
-Invalid values will cause a change in other
-fields: if the value > 11, then the year will be incremented by month div 12.
-Returns the given date object.
+A wrapper around `Date.prototype.setUTCMonth`.
+Takes a value between 0 and 11 representing the month, and a `Date` object, and sets the month to the local equivalent of the given value.
+Invalid values will cause a change in other fields: if the value > 11, then the year will be incremented by month div 12.
+Returns the given `Date` object.
 ***
 ### setUTCSeconds ###
 **Usage:** `var result = setUTCSeconds(seconds, d);`